JonnyBell31/JonnyBell31/README.md

 - 👋 Hi, I’m @JonnyBell31
 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning SOC Core Skills and Blue Team Defense Methodologies
-- 📫 How to reach me jonnywbell@protonmail.com
+- 📫 How to reach me jonnywbell@pm.me

 <!---
 JonnyBell31/JonnyBell31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.